nexusformat/definitions/manual/source/design.rst

 .. sidebar:: Python h5py code to make NeXus links

-   The section titled :ref:`Example-H5py` provides example python code to create links (both internal and external) in NeXus data files.
+   The section titled :ref:`Example-Python` provides example python code to create links (both internal and external) in NeXus data files.
 See the routines: